 Mission and Goal

-To be eligible for admission and qualify for the free services offered through SSS-STEM, students must be a U.S. citizen or Permanent Resident, demonstrate academic need, major or minor in a STEM discipline, and meet one of the following eligibility criteria:
+To be eligible for acceptance and qualify for the free services offered through SSS-STEM, students must be a U.S. citizen or Permanent Resident, you demonstrate academic need, major or minor in a STEM discipline, and you meet at least one of the following:

 - Demonstrate financial need (or low income status) and/or,

 - Have a documented disability, including LD and/or ADD with documentation on file in the Office of Disability Services

 How to Apply?

 Program information is available in the SSS-STEM office, located in 145 Sparks Hall.
 Potential participants must complete necessary paperwork to be consider for acceptance.
 Once the paperwork is completed, the student must schedule an intake/assessment appointment with an SSS-STEM staff member.
 After the intake/assessment appointment, applicants will be notified within one to two weeks regarding program acceptance.

 The purpose of the SSS-STEM program is to help students throughout their college career by providing them the necessary tools and resources needed for degree completion.
 Since the program can only serve a limited number of participants, it is very important that, once accepted, participants utilize every possible service offered.

 Individualized tutoring sessions in multiple subject areas are offered to all of our participants.
 We have a great team of dedicated and personable tutors who strive to help each student excel academically.
 Group tutoring sessions are also available upon request.

 SSS monitor our students' progress as they matriculate through their academic studies.
 Individual academic assessments are a key feature of this program in which each student is given individual advisement specific to their major and career aspirations.